How to Build A Campfire

 Where Build Your Campfire

-Use a preexisting self-built fire ring: If you are dispersed camping (either boondocking or backcountry backpacking) and fires are permitted in your area, you should first look to see if there are any pre-existing self-built fire rings nearby.
-The heat from campfires scars the earth, damages the soil, and can prevent future growth, so it preferable to use an old campfire ring if possible.
+Use a preexisting self-built fire ring: If you are dispersed camping (either boondocking or backcountry backpacking) and fires are permitted in your area, you should first check to see if there are any preexisting self-built fire rings nearby.
+The heat from campfires scars the earth, damages the soil, and can prevent future growth, so it is preferable to use an old campfire ring if possible.
 Even if that means fixing one up a little bit.

 Build your own fire ring: If fires are permitted in your area, there is no existing fire ring nearby, and you’re allowed to do so, you can make your own.